Routes

 return <div>{message}</div>;

-When working with SSR, the browser side can get the data returned by init during SSR, and the developer can decide whether to retrieve the data on the browser side to overwrite the SSR data, for example:
+With SSR, the browser can obtain the data returned by init during SSR.
+Developers can decide whether to re-fetch the data on the browser side to override the SSR data.
+For example:

 src/routes/layout.tsx